whitneyburton/portfolios/students/bret_doucette/20150814-bret_doucette-m1.markdown

 * [GitHub URL](https://github.com/bad6e/Enigma)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/enigma.markdown)

+**Description**

-This was a week long project where we used Ruby to build an alogrithm for encrypting/decrypting text files.
+This was a week long project where we used Ruby to build an algorithm for encrypting/decrypting text files.
 In addition, we also built a tool for cracking our encrypted text files.

-Evaluation Comments
+**Evaluation Comments**

 * Rakefile runs all the tests
 * 66 tests all passing